balunist/mbp_docs2/source/usage/quickstart.rst

 - Label or re-label the map to align the labeling text with the moved parts.
 - Create a report which displays the map, parts list and required material in the browser with the :blue-bold:`Show` option.
-- Create a Manufacturing Model with setup for one or more created boards to continue the with the manufacturing process creating tool paths, simulating then exporting these tool paths to drive your machine setup.
+- Create a Manufacturing Model with setup for one or more created boards to continue the with the manufacturing process creating tool paths, simulating then exporting the tool paths to drive your machine setup.
 - Exporting the created maps as flat panels in either DXF or SVG files to be used in other software or machine setups

 Multiple Maps